First off, let’s do a little myth-busting. Payslips aren’t actually a legal requirement in New Zealand - crazy, right?!

 In some circumstances, you might need unique items like Termination Pay (only paid when an employee leaves the company) or special one off payments like overtime or bonuses.

 If you’re using payroll software (like PaySauce!), payslips will usually be generated for you automatically and could include other custom features like GST breakdowns for contractors.
+We’ve listened and delivered.
+As an employer, you can now add a note on a PaySauce Payslip.

 Here’s an example of a pretty nifty payslip:

-On a PaySauce payslip, we choose to include full leave balances (these are also available for staff to view separately in the PaySauce mobile app).
+On a PaySauce payslip, we choose to include full leave balances and employee’s timesheet daily breakdown (these are also available for staff to view separately in the PaySauce mobile app).
 We can even brand payslips with your company logo!
 On payday, your team will receive their payslips as an attachment in an email and a notification in the PaySauce mobile app.
 They can also access their own payslip history in the app, so if they’re ever looking for older records for proof of income, they can retrieve and print these themselves.

 Okay, so what’s the upshot?
 While payslips aren’t required by law, they’re really handy for helping you remain compliant, keeping your staff informed and giving everybody access to important records.
 You can build your own payslip template by including the items we’ve suggested above, or sign yourself up for a sweet payroll system that will create and send payslips for you, along with automating your payments, calculations, reporting and tax banking and filing.

 PaySauce makes smart solutions for employers, so we know a thing or two about being a good boss.
 Keen to learn more?
 Check out our other articles on managing KiwiSaver and making sure your people stick around.
+If you’ve got more time on your hands, we suggest checking out this ‘Be a Better Boss’ Webinar alongside a cuppa.
+You'll be informed, empowered and motivated to be a better boss.